groupwhere/thermopi/README.md

 ##Modifications

 * Added support for heat pumps.
-	This requires 4 devices to control cool, fan, reversing valve, and emergency Heat
+	This requires 4 devices to control cool, fan, reversing valve, and emergency heat

 * Switched weather from Yahoo to Wunderground.
 	You will need to apply for your own key, and there is a free key available at the time of writing.
 Code is designed not to exceed the limitations of that free key.
 But, this is a hazard with developmental code.